 The case is discussed in more detail below (or download / print this information)

 WHY WE NEED A CABINET MINISTER FOR CHILDREN AND YOUNG PEOPLE

-The purpose of Children First is to encourage policy-makers to put children at the heart of all decision-making.
+One of the purposes of Children’s Alliance is to encourage policy-makers to put children at the heart of all decision-making.